nkamatam/AWS-SAA-C02-Study-Guide/README.md

 ![Screen Shot 2020-06-06 at 10 49 48 PM](https://user-images.githubusercontent.com/13093517/83959193-11533980-a848-11ea-9d03-d8133e0aaa86.png)

 IAM Policies are separated from the other entities above because they are not an IAM Identity.
-Instead, they are attached to IAM Identities so that the IAM Identity in question can perform its neccessary function.
+Instead, they are attached to IAM Identities so that the IAM Identity in question can perform its necessary function.

 ### IAM Key Details: